-Recognition by operation of law under Article 22(1) entails that the effects of a measure, as they exist in the domestic legal system of the Contracting Party where the measure was taken, may be relied upon in another Contracting Party without the need of any further action or special processes (i.e., automatically).
+Recognition by operation of law Article 22(1) entails that the effects of a measure, as they exist in the domestic legal system of the Contracting Party where the measure was taken, may be relied upon in another Contracting Party without the need of any further action or special processes (i.e., automatically).

-Requested Contracting Party

-The Contracting Party where the measure is relied upon or where advance recognition or recognition and enforcement are sought.
-While the Convention uses the term "requested State", the Practical Handbook utilises the term "requested Contracting Party" to refer to the same concept.
+Requested Contracting PartyThe Contracting Party where the measure is relied upon or where advance recognition or recognition and enforcement are sought.
+While the Convention uses the term "requested State", the Practical Handbook utilises the term "requested Contracting Party" to refer to the same concept.Subsidiary jurisdictionA competent authority with subsidiary jurisdiction

-Subsidiary jurisdiction